SuperVidel

 Notice the silvery extender board in front of the CT60, which moves the CT60 a few centimeters back.
 There is another one (not visible) below the CT60 for the other motherboard connector.
 The benefit of using the extender boards is that all boards that are stacked on the CT60 expansion port are out of the way of the keyboard:

 Note though that only two boards fit vertically (SV + EtherNat, we can't know the height of other boards of course), since the ceiling of the plastic case is in the way.
 The extender boards have been soldered to the bottom of the CT60 by first removing the old CT60 female hole mount headers, and then inserting the extender male headers from below and soldering them in place.
 This is necessary to only lift the CT60 about 2mm above its original height.
 If we had kept the original female CT60 headers, the whole CT60 would have been raised about 10 mm and it would have hit the ceiling of the falcon case with its SDRAM DIMM.
-We haven't yet decided wether to actually produce the extender boards with the SuperVidel, and if we do, we would only be able to help very few people with the soldering work.
+We will of produce the extender boards with the SuperVidel, but we won't be able to help anyone with the soldering work of attaching the extender boards to the CT60.
 Anyone who has basic soldering skills can do it, but it takes an hour or so.